The Minnesota School of Botanical Art is at Longfellow House

 February 6 - May 17, 2015

-brought to us by the Andersen Horticultural Libraries, University of Minnesota Libraries
+brought to us by the Andersen Horticultural Library, University of Minnesota Libraries

-The Andersen Horticultural Libraries and the University of Minnesota Libraries are generously hosting Weird, Wild & Wonderful, a juried exhibition of the American Society of Botanical Artists.
+The Andersen Horticultural Library and the University of Minnesota Libraries are generously hosting Weird, Wild & Wonderful, a juried exhibition of the American Society of Botanical Artists.
 Robin Jess, Executive Director of the ASBA, and Carol Woodin, ASBA Director of Exhibitions will attend the opening.
 Ms. Woodin will give a talk entitled “Today’s Botanical Artists and Plants at Risk” at the Arboretum on Thursday, February 12 at 2 pm.
+Register at HortLib@umn.edu or call 612-301-1239 by noon, Monday, February 9.

 The Minnesota School of Botanical Art is pleased to offer two master-class workshops with Robin Jess and Carol Woodin in conjunction with this exhibit.
 Please see the Class Schedule page for details.